 You will receive course recommendations based on your test results and then you will meet with a counselor.
-Together, you and the counselor will discuss your assessment test results and past learning history and then will help you decide on the classes that are most appropriate for you.
+Together, you and the counselor will discuss your assessment test results and past learning history and then the counselor will help you decide on the classes that are most appropriate for you.

-For additional information about assessment call (510) 981-2804 or go to Room 121.
-If you are a student with a disability who may require special assistance or alternate media to participate in the assessment process, please contact Disabled Students Programs and Services (DSPS) at (510) 981-2812.
+For additional information about assessment call (510) 981-5002 or (510) 981-2804 or email bcc.assessment@ peralta.edu or go to Room 121.
+If you are a student with a disability who may require special assistance or alternate media to participate in the assessment process, please contact Programs and Services for Students with Disabilities (PSSD) at (510) 981-2812.